 9. Tiree Library: GMG has talked to Ross McLaughlin, an ABC estates officer.
 They hope to convert the old library building into teacher’s accommodation.
 It may be that the library moves into the school, but we have not had this confirmed.
 There had been no more news on the state of play.
 GMG has submitted an FOI to LiveArgyll for correspondence and received an inadequate response.
 LiveArgyll has a big problem with storm damage to the Helensburgh leisure centre.
 ABC has given them considerable funds to allow them to lay off staff and to keep their revenue-generating services going.
 We have received an excellent letter from Tarbert CC on LiveArgyll.
 This is on our website.
 We feel we have been let down by our councillors on this issue.

-10. A&BC budget: we have asked several times for a breakdown on the money ABC spends on Tiree, but have not had a satisfactory reply.
+10. A&BC budget: we have asked several times for a breakdown on the money ABC spends on Tiree, but have not had a reply.
 GMG will submit an FOI request.

 11. R100 update: Open Reach has now supplied 400 houses, more than originally planned.
 There are some areas, such as Caolas, that have not been reached.
 Also, houses with good current speeds, such as those in Crossapol and Scarinish, have not been supplied.
 The next programme, Gigabit, is designed to cover these properties, and Open Reach hope to carry on and finish the whole island in the next months.
 As properties are increasingly connected, Tiree Broadband will become progressively unviable and will cease operating.
 There are discussions between Open Reach and the Trust about how this will be coordinated.
-A cheaper Social Tariff is available for people on certain benefits wanting a broadband connection.
+ISP provide a cheaper Social Tariff for people on certain benefits wanting a broadband connection.

 12. Water availability for new builds: we had been approached by another person whose building plans had been turned down by Scottish Water because they couldn’t guarantee a mains supply.
 This has happened twice before in the last three years.
 We contacted Euan Innes at SW and the permission has now been granted.
 We will meet SW to clear this up.